 The following are some helpful details regarding listing commissions and related issues.
-There are many other tips that a qualified Boston area real estate agent can help with along the way to selling your Boston home.
-Contact CJ Barrett or call 800.240.5011 to talk about how we can help you sell your Boston area home.
+There are many other tips that a qualified North of Boston real estate agent can help with along the way to selling your Boston home.
+Contact Christopher J. Barrett Realtors online or call 800.240.5011 to talk about how we can help you sell your Boston area home.
 You might also be interested in The Listing Agent or Types of Listing Contracts.

 Are Commissions Negotiable?

 In some areas of the country, there is a certain percentage that real estate agents expect to earn as a commission.
 This commission amount is a certain percent of the sales price.
 Or, some companies will charge a set fee for their services.
 However, just like anything else in real estate, this amount is negotiable.
 When completing the listing agreement, you and your agent will agree on the amount of the real estate commission.

 Cut-Rate Listing Commissions

 With the advent of the web, a lot of agents are offering "cut-rate" commissions.
 Most of the time, lower commissions are tied to a lower level of service.
 If all you want is to be listed with the Multiple Listing Service and a sign in the front yard, then a cut-rate commission may be right for you.
 If you want an agent who will actively promote your property to other agents and spend money on advertising, then you probably are not going to get that level of service with a reduced commission.

 At other times, the lower commissions are offered when you agree to tie into other services offered by the broker, such as agreeing to use a specific lender, escrow, settlement, or title company.
 The broker (not the agent) will probably have some type of ownership or profit participation in those businesses.
 The problem with agreeing to tie into these other companies is that they do not have to be as competitive in pricing their products or services.